jamiebuilds/proposal-promise-prototype-inspect/README.md

-# Promise internal fields accessors
+# Promise.prototype.inspect

-ECMAScript proposal, specs, tests, and reference implementation for Promise internal fields accessors. (`Promise.getValue` and `Promise.is{Pending,Resolved,Rejected}`)
+ECMAScript proposal, specs, tests, and reference implementation for `Promise.prototype.inspect`.

 ## Spec

-You can view the spec in [ecmarkup](spec.emu) or rendered as [HTML](https://thejameskyle.github.io/proposal-promise-access-internal-fields/).
+You can view the spec in [ecmarkup](spec.emu) or rendered as [HTML](https://thejameskyle.github.io/proposal-promise-prototype-inspect/).

 ## Rationale